ReiSula/SCCM-Application-Deployment/README.md

 A network protocol analyzer used for troubleshooting and analyzing network traffic.
 Deployment Type: Required, ensuring automatic installation on targeted devices.

-VLC Media Player
+VLC Media Player:

 A versatile media player that supports a wide array of audio and video formats.
 Deployment Type: Available, allowing users to install at their convenience.

-Apache OpenOffice
+Apache OpenOffice:

 A free office suite offering word processing, spreadsheets, and presentation tools.
 Deployment Type: Required, with automated installation across the network.